iotaledger/stronghold.rs/client/README.md

 - `ListIds`: Returns the `RecordIds` and `RecordHints` from the records contained in the specified Vault
 - `WriteSnapshot`:  Writes a snapshot with a given password, filename and path.
 If no path is given, the path will default to the `$HOME/.engine/snapshot` folder.
 The name of the snapshot defaults to `backup.snapshot`.
 - `ReadSnapshot`:   Reads the snapshot with a given password, filename and path.
 If no path is given, the path will default to the `$HOME/.engine/snapshot` folder.
 The name of the snapshot defaults to `backup.snapshot`.
 - `WriteData`: Writes data into the record in the specified Vault.
 If a `RecordId` is not specified, it will write to the head of the vault.
 This action must be called after `CreateVault` or `InitRecord` must be called first or else this command will replace the data in the record.
-- `ReadData` - Reads data from the record of the specified Vault.
-If a `RecordId` is not specified, it will write to the head of the vault.
 - `RevokeData` - Marks a record for a deletion based on the specified vault.
 - `GarbageCollect` - Cleans up any marked deletions and removes them from the the given vault.